 The Charger 500 was Dodge's first-pass NASCAR aerodynamics fix for 1969.
-The 1968-69 Charger's tunnelback rear glass and recessed grille were aerodynamic disasters at superspeedway speeds — Ford's 1968 Torino Talladega was clocking lap times the Charger couldn't match.
+The 1968–69 Charger's tunnelback rear glass and recessed grille were aerodynamic disasters at superspeedway speeds — Ford's 1968 Torino Talladega was clocking lap times the Charger couldn't match.
 Dodge's response: take a regular Charger body, install a flush rear backlight (taking the glass out of the tunnel), and install a flush A-pillar grille (cribbed from the 1969 Coronet) eliminating the recessed grille entirely.
-Both modifications were done by Creative Industries (Detroit) on Hamtramck-built donor Chargers.
+Both modifications were performed by Creative Industries in Detroit on donor Chargers; collector sources describe the donors as Lynch Road–built, but the specific assembly plant for the Charger 500 program is not directly confirmed in Wikipedia and is recorded here as widely-cited rather than fully verified.

 Body code XX29.
 The XX prefix marks the homologation variant on the broadcast sheet and fender tag.